Top 10 Ways To Get Rid Of Mice At Home

 9. Baking Soda

-Baking soda when mixed with sugar and flour becomes an effective mice poison.
-Mix equal measures of baking soda, sugar, and flour without adding water to it.
-Leave the mix along a path that mice frequently scurry along.
 When the rodents eat the mixture, the soda reacts with their stomach acid and creates excessive gas that cannot be expelled, leading to the death of the mice.
-The mix is safe to use around pets and kids, as it doesn’t have the same effects on them.
+The mix is safe for pets and kids, as it doesn’t have the same effects on them.

 10. Ultrasonic Mice Repeller